When the Baijiu will awaken: what an opportunity for France and the Spirits Valley?

 It should be noted that a baijiu made in France may also be of interest to the Chinese insofar as it is part of thealliance between the traditions of the two countries and retains its consistency in the eyes of historical consumers.
 It could incorporate that touch of 'French luxury' that they like so much and come back home with the feeling that their traditional alcohol has been able to go beyond its borders and find an echo on the other side of the world.

-In the same way, a French intervention in the flavours of baijiu by working with the woods and ageing would make it possible to combine two age-old skills around a new product.
+Similarly, a French intervention in the flavors of baijiu , working with woodiness and aging, would make it possible to combine two centuries-old skills around a new product.

 As such, wood experts and oenologists based in Cognac and Bordeaux are joining forces to form a centre of excellence capable of hosting new baijiu projects.
 With the possibility of carrying out numerous tailor-made tests with different woods depending on the origin of the wood, the quality of the grain, the concentration and the type of toasting, but also ageing tests, particularly in clay jars.